Target accused of making huge retail theft mistake

 Target may have made a mistake

-"Most of the Target stores closing had fewer than the stores left open nearby," according to a CNBC investigation.
+"Most of the Target stores closing had fewer crime incidents than the stores left open nearby," according to a CNBC investigation.

 That may be because crime may not be the full reason Target decided to close these stores.